somebeaver/Lowrider.js/README.md

 simplify working with web components in a completely vanilla JavaScript envrionment.

-It does this by providing methods for managing the **lifecycle** and **state** of your web components, which normalizes their behavior, providing you with a more predictable foundation upon which to build your components.
+It does this by providing methods for managing the **component lifecycle** and **component state**, which normalizes their behavior, providing you with a more predictable foundation upon which to build your components.

 Lowrider.js is not a framework.
 It's only job is to implement a few critical